Rakshada1811/Image-Caption-Generator-Deep-Learning/README.md

 ### 4.1 Feature Extraction (Encoder)

-- Uses **InceptionV3**, a pre-trained convolutional neural network
+- Uses InceptionV3, a pre-trained convolutional neural network
 - Extracts high-level features from images
 - Removes the final classification layer to obtain image embeddings

 ### 4.2 Caption Generation (Decoder)

-- Uses **Long Short-Term Memory (LSTM)** networks
+- Uses Long Short-Term Memory (LSTM) networks
 - Takes image features and text sequences as input
 - Predicts the next word in the caption iteratively
 - Uses tokenization and padding for text processing

 ---

 ## 5. Dataset

-- **MS COCO (Microsoft Common Objects in Context) Dataset**
+- MS COCO (Microsoft Common Objects in Context) Dataset
 - Contains thousands of images with multiple human-written captions
 - Used for training and evaluating the caption generation model

 ---